On isogenies among certain abelian surfaces: Plane bielliptic curves

 For the bielliptic curve in \eqref{bielliptic} this satellite conic is

-A line $\ell$ is called a \emph{bielliptic line} if the four tangents $\ell_i$ intersect at a common point $u_\ell$.
-Choose the coordinates such that $u_0 = (0,10,1)$ and $l = w$.
+A line $\ell$ is called a \emph{bielliptic line} if the four tangents $\ell_i$ intersect at a common point $u_0$.
+Choose the coordinates such that $u_0 = [0: 0 :1]$ and $l = w$.
 Then the equation of $\mathcal{D}$ is of the form

 It is a bielliptic curve if and only if $a_1(u,v) = 0$.
 This is equivalent to $P_{u_0}(S(\ell)) = \ell$.
 Thus, we have obtained the following: \begin{theorem} Suppose $\ell$ is a bielliptic line.
-Then $\mathcal{D}$ is bielliptic if and only if the polar line of the satellite conic $S(\ell)$ with respect to the point $u_\ell$ coincides with $\ell$. \end{theorem}

-Let $\ell$ be a bielliptic line.
-The polar cubic of $P_{u_\ell}(\mathcal{D})$ passes through $\mathcal{D} \cap \ell$, hence it contains $\ell$ as an irreducible component.
-In particular, $P_{u_\ell}(\mathcal{D})$ is singular.
+Then $\mathcal{D}$ is bielliptic if and only if the polar line of the satellite conic $S(\ell)$ with respect to the point $u_0$ coincides with $\ell$. \end{theorem} Let $\ell$ be a bielliptic line.
+The polar cubic of $P_{u_0}(\mathcal{D})$ passes through $\mathcal{D} \cap \ell$, hence it contains $\ell$ as an irreducible component.
+In particular, $P_{u_0}(\mathcal{D})$ is singular.
 Recall that the locus of points $u\in \mathbb{P}^2$ such that $P_u(\mathcal{D})$ is a singular cubic is the Steinerian curve $\operatorname{St}( \mathcal{D} )$.
 If $\mathcal{D}$ is general enough, the degree of $\operatorname{St}(\mathcal{D})$ is equal to 12 and it has 24 cusps and 21 nodes.
 The cusps correspond to points such that the polar cubic is cuspidal, the nodes correspond to points such that the polar cubic is reducible.
 The line components define the set of 21 bielliptic lines.
 In \cite{Cohen2} the 21 lines are described as singular points of multiplicity 4 of the curve of degree 24 in the dual plane parameterizing lines that the tangents to $\mathcal{D}$ at three intersection points of $\mathcal{D}$ and $\ell$ are concurrent.
 According to \cite{Cohen2}*{p.~327}, the equation of the satellite conic $S(\ell)$ is equal to